A GLIMPSE OF MOLLY MCQUADE

 EE: Are you working on anything at the moment?
 Or have you put forth so much in such a short time…

 MM: Well, I’m writing more about fiction lately; I’ve been writing some essays.
 I wrote one recently about Portnoy’s Complaint; which is one of my favorite books, primarily because it has that incredibly aural quality.
 I wrote something recently about the later writing of J. D. Salinger, which I find to be unspeakable wonderful.

 EE: Post “Catcher in the Rye”?

+EE: I’d love to see what you come up with on Fitzgerald.
 I did some work on Fitzgerald and Hemmingway recently; it was a surprise to me.
 I think I would have liked meeting Fitzgerald.

 EE: I’m sure the two of you would invent a dangerously charming language.
 Thanks for sharing the word with me this morning, Molly.

 MM: You’re welcome.